JGRennison/OpenTTD-patches/docs/jgrpp-low-level-changes.md

 * Attempt to handle segfaults which occur within the crashlog handler (Unix).
 * Emit a "crash" log, savegame and screenshot on multiplayer desync.
 * Add crash/desync information to output screenshot and savegame files.
-* Send a copy of the desync crash log to the multiplayer server.
+* Multiplayer server and client exchange desync logs after a desync occurs.
+* Decrease sync frame period when desync occurs.

 #### Assertions